Behaviour Change and Well-Being

 Teaching

-The researchers in our group have a heart for teaching.
-We meet every few months to discuss our teaching at a meta-level: what are the best teaching methods, and how can we best integrate our research into our teaching?
+In addition, the researchers in our group have a heart for teaching.
+We meet every few months to discuss our teaching at a meta-level: what do we think are the best teaching methods, and how can we best integrate our research into our teaching?
 We share the vision that high-quality teaching and research go hand in hand; critical thinking and the value of fundamental research in understanding behaviour and solving societal issues are central to our teaching.

 Contact information